 When the sun sets and the tourists head back to Osaka, Nara's oldest streets wake up.
 Not with noise - with silence.
 The kind that feels like it's listening.

 Join us for a 2-hour walk through the ancient capital after dark.
-Lantern in hand, we move through temple gates, stone paths, and forgotten corners of a city that has been accumulating stories for 1,300 years.
+Lantern in hand, we move through temple gates, stone paths, and corners of a city that has been accumulating stories for 1,300 years.
 Urban legends.
-Cursed places.
+Forgotten places.
 Spirits that never left.

 Your guide carries a chochin - a traditional Japanese lantern - and knows where the darkness gets thick.
 Some of what you'll hear is legend.
 Some of it is history.
 We'll let you decide which is which.